worthlane/RAG/README.md

 3. deepseek-coder-v2 (16B)
 3. Code Llama (7B)

-(I tested every model on MacBook Pro with 8gb of RAM)
+(I've tested every model on MacBook Pro with 8gb of RAM)

 ### Llama 3.1
 Works pretty well.
 In six out of ten launches it returned well working code for my project.
 One time code worked almost correct (4/5 tests passed), two times partially correct (3/5) and in other cases code did not compile.